DseidLi/VLMEvalKit/docs/en/index.rst

-Welcome to the VLMEvalKit Chinese Tutorial!
+Welcome to the VLMEvalKit Tutorial!
 ==========================================

 VLMEvalKit Getting Started Guide